 Molech was a false god of ancient Canaan

+In their forty years of wilderness wandering and backsliding, wicked stony-hearted rebellious Israel chose the wrong god and the wrong tabernacle.
+They preferred to worship goat idols and demons instead of the one true God.
 God's warning against worshiping Molech the Canaanite fire god, is given in a religious context.
-Believing Jews and non-Jews living in the land of Israel were prohibited from pagan sexual worship of the Canaanite fertility goddess because God viewed such pagan worship as abomination.
+Believing Jews and non-Jews living in the land of Israel were also prohibited from pagan sexual worship of the Canaanite fertility goddess because God viewed such pagan worship as abomination.

 God prohibited Israel from adopting the cultic sexual fertility goddess worship of Egypt and Canaan, Lev 18:3, 20:23.
-The issue with God was not committed faithful non-cultic sexual relationships between two men or two women.
+The issue with God was not committed faithful non-cultic sexual relationships or gay marriages between two men or two women.
 The issue with God was shrine prostitution and pagan worship of false gods.

 The NET Bible, not considered gay friendly by anyone, takes a strong anti-gay position on Leviticus.
 This reflects the strong anti-gay beliefs of Dallas Theological Seminary (which trained some of the folks associated with the NET Bible).
 Yet in spite of being so anti-gay, the NET Bible links the Mo-lech worship of Leviticus 18:21 and 20:2-5, 13, with sexual sin and with spiritual prostitution, "I will cut off from the midst of their people both him and all who follow after him in spiritual prostitution, to commit prostitution by worshiping Molech (Hebrew - to commit harlotry after Mo-lech)."
 Leviticus 20:5.